 3. Set up payment processing: Integrate your POS with payment processors to accept various payment methods.
 Configure options for credit cards, digital wallets, gift cards, and contactless payments.
 Test each method to ensure smooth transactions.

-4. Configure tax settings: Enter your local tax rates into the system to automatically apply them at checkout.
+4. Configure tax settings: Enter your local tax rates into the system so they’re automatically applied at checkout.
 This setup helps maintain compliance and simplifies end-of-day reporting.

 Ringing transactions and back office setup